Peltast

-The peltast often served as a skirmisher in Hellenic and Hellenistic armies.
-In the Medieval period, the same term was used for a type of Byzantine infantryman.
+The peltast often served as a skirmisher in Hellenistic armies.
+In the Middle Ages, the same term was used for a type of Byzantine infantryman.

 Description

 Pelte shield

 Peltasts carried a crescent-shaped wicker shield called a "pelte" (Ancient Greek πέλτη; Latin: pelta) as their main protection, hence their name.
 According to Aristotle, the pelte was rimless and covered in goat- or sheepskin.
 Some literary sources imply that the shield could be round, but in art it is usually shown as crescent-shaped.
 It also appears in Scythian art and may have been a common type in Central Europe.
 The shield could be carried with a central strap and a handgrip near the rim or with just a central hand-grip.
 It may also have had a carrying strap (or guige), as Thracian peltasts slung their shields on their backs when evading the enemy.

 Weapons

 Peltasts weapons consisted of several javelins, which may have had straps to allow more force to be applied to a throw.

+The size of these javelins could differ greatly from a modern olympic-style javelin.
+Xenophon mentions in his Anabasis an encounter with hostile Carduchians, fighting with longbows, wherein the Greeks reused carduchian arrows as javelins.They were, moreover, excellent archers, using bows nearly three cubits long and arrows more than two cubits (86 cm -112 cm).
+When discharging the arrow, they draw the string by getting a purchase with the left foot planted forward on the lower end of the bow.
+The arrows pierced through shield and cuirass, and the Hellenes, when they got hold of them, used them as javelins, fitting them to their thongs.